You have no items in your shopping cart.

 Mind it, wives are much more experienced and claver at these things.
 She told me that you didn't dry them properly so it happened to our pillows.
 That day she had given me the following tips for drying pillows.

 If you do, then you need to wash the covers regularly.
 The pillows you can wash are kept clean this way, and only need to be washed once or twice a year, unless there is a spill or another source of dirt that soaks through the cover.

 As usual, be sure to check that you have pillows you can wash by reading the label attached to the pillow.
 Also, check carefully to make sure the outside cover is intact, or if there are tears or holes which need to be mended.
-Look for stains that made need to be treated before washing and treat them with the spot remover of your choice.
-Using a small soft brush, work the stain remover into the area and allow to sit for approximately 15 minutes.
+Look for stains that made you need to be treated before washing and treat them with the spot remover of your choice.
+Using a small soft brush, work the stain remover into the area and allow it to sit for approximately 15 minutes.

 If you have a top loader, be sure to load two pillows or some extra towels in the machine to keep it balanced.
 Front-loaders can do one pillow at a time, but towels can be added.
 Use cold water and the gentle cycle.
 When one cycle is complete run an extra rinse to make sure all detergent is removed.

 These pillows can also be hand washed.
 Remember to squeeze out the excess water rather than wringing.
 It will misshapen your pillow.
 To dry, use low heat on the drier and remember to fluff the pillows occasionally.
 A couple of clean tennis balls will help too.

 Pillows come in all types of materials and forms.
 Some can be very expensive but are also an investment in good sleep.
 Pillows you can wash are available, but be sure to safeguard your investment by following the manufacturer’s instructions when you decide to home wash this item.